Skip to content

 • Delete: Delete a customer rate card by selecting its name from the list and then clicking the trash bin icon.

-• Name: Click the name of the provider to see an individual rate card and management options.
+Name Click the name of the customer to see an individual rate card and management options.
 If a Rate Card name shows a yellow warning or red alert, these will show details about the card.
-It may be stale or have some sort of error.
+It may be stale or have some sort of error

 Reasons a card marked as Stale